beratagun/Tourism-Agency-System/README.md

 ### Log:
-- Here, the employee can see:
+- The employee can see:

   - all the reservations created
   - and all current and previous guests.